ec-melodies/wp02-lod/coverage-metadata.md

 - DCAT doesn't support hierarchies of datasets out-of-the-box.
 It just knows a Catalog which has Datasets.
 How can Datasets be related to each other?
 - How can a Dataset indicate that it represents a Coverage and not any arbitrary data?
 - How can a Dataset indicate that it represents a set of Datasets?
-- How can APIs and their type be uniquely identified in Distributions? (use dct:type?)
+- How can APIs and their type be uniquely identified in Distributions?
+Is that always necessary?
+Just for "legacy" APIs?
 - What details of coverages should be part of the Dataset metadata?
 A highly useful candidate is observedProperty(s).
 - How can observedProperty(s) be included in DCAT metadata for a Coverage.
 - How should multiple Distributions with different file types be advertised if the files live at the same URL exposed via conneg?
 Browser clients clicking on a link would not set the appropriate Accept header.
 Should the files etc. always be made available with file extension overriding conneg?